-- enough money for monthly debt payments – that’s great because you are tackling your debt situation before it has got too bad.
+- enough money for monthly debt payments – that’s great because you are looking at your finances before your debts have got too bad.
 You need to “Snowball your debts” and make this go faster by Improve your Finances.
 You don’t need the other flowcharts, although the “House Owner chart” below might be of interest.

-- not enough money for monthly debt payments – you don’t have enough money to Snowball, so unless you can Improve your Finances significantly, you are going to need to choose one of the other Debt Options.
-The next three flowcharts will help you decide which might work for you.
+- not enough money for monthly debt payments – you don’t have enough money to Snowball so you are going to have to take action to deal with your debt problem.
+The next three flowcharts will help you decide what to do.

 Debt Management Plan Flowchart

-A Debt Management Plan is the commonest method of tackling a debt problem.
+A Debt Management Plan is the commonest method of tackling a debt problem, so check this first.
 The DMP flowchart looks at whether one might suit you or if you should look at other choices.

 House Owners Flowchart – housing options